AES-Outreach/Full-Time-Interview-Summer-2022/README.md

 interface MfaBody {
   code: string;
   email: string;
 }
 ```

-The endpoint will return the following response if code is correct
+The endpoint will return the following response if code & email is correct
 ```
 interface MfaResponse {
   identity: string;